-- 5.1.1 All child protection and/or safeguarding concerns should be reported to academy DSL or DDSL in their absence Thomas Dougherty - 5.1.2 Clear procedures on the reporting of any concerns are given to all staff/volunteers in the academy.
+- 5.1.1 All child protection and/or safeguarding concerns should be reported to academy DSL, Shari Welsford or DDSL, Leigh Aitken or Sam Buck in their absence. - 5.1.2 Clear procedures on the reporting of any concerns are given to all staff/volunteers in the academy.
 This is done as part of the staff induction training and staff are given a Child Protection & Safeguarding reminder of this annually in refresher training. - 5.1.3 All concerns should be reported using the academy's MyConcern system. - 5.1.4 Concerns should be completed as soon as possible, on the same day.
 Staff should never wait until the next day to complete a safeguarding concern report. - 5.1.5 Concerns about a member of staff should be reported immediately to the headteacher.
 If the concern involves the headteacher, concerns should be reported immediately to the CEO. - 5.1.6 The academy takes its responsibility to safeguard children seriously.
 Failure to follow these reporting procedures may result in disciplinary action.